Aldi calls on customers in Sussex to nominate their mums to win flowers every month for a year

 The competition runs from Monday 24th March to Wednesday 23rd April.
 For full terms and conditions, visit here.

-Julie Ashfield, Managing Director of Buying at Aldi, said: "We know how important it is to cherish the incredible people in our lives, and we’re committed to giving our loyal customers even more ways to celebrate their loved ones.
+Julie Ashfield, Chief Commercial Officer at Aldi, said: "We know how important it is to cherish the incredible people in our lives, and we’re committed to giving our loyal customers even more ways to celebrate their loved ones.

 "By working with our British supplier, JZ Flowers, our stunning, high-quality bouquets can help customers celebrate someone special on occasions like Mother’s Day and throughout the year. "